 A silly example for demonstration to be sure, but once the backdoor is open to the user’s PC the attacker can use it as a pivot point for other attacks against the internal network, escalate his or her privileges, take information off the PC, basically do anything the user can do.

-- Ahmed Obied has published a clean python version of the exploit (opens your Windows Calculator) for testing also: ie_aurora.py.
+- Ahmed Obied has published a clean python version of the exploit (opens your Windows Calculator) for testing, search: ie_aurora.py.

 - CVE-2010-0249 has been opened for this issue.